microsoft/maro/maro/data_lib/cim/README.md

 index | name | capacity | route_name | start_port_name | sailing_speed | sailing_speed_noise | parking_duration | parking_noise | empty
 ---|---|---|---|---|---|---|---|---|---

+* *If the actual arrival_tick and departure_tick are provided, the vessels move according to the stops information (instead of the sailing_speed, sailing_speed_noise, parking_duration, parking_noise fields).*

+* *But the sailing_speed and parking_duration will also be used to calculate the expected sailing period for each vessel on its route.*

 ### stops.csv